The IT Stack We Deployed for a 10-Person Accounting Firm

 Most business owners experience the jump from 5 to 10 employees as a people problem — more hiring, more management, more meetings.
 The IT dimension gets less attention, which is exactly why it catches businesses off guard.

 Three things structurally change at this headcount.
 First, device density.
-A consumer router rated for "20+ devices" in the marketing materials typically shows degraded performance once 10 or more devices are actively running concurrent sessions — video calls, cloud sync, VoIP — simultaneously.
-The rating measures connected devices, not active throughput.
-Real-world degradation starts earlier than most people expect.
+A consumer router rated for "20+ devices" can still show degraded performance when 10 or more users are actively running video calls, cloud sync, VoIP, and browser sessions at the same time.
+The rating measures connected devices, not active throughput, so real-world degradation often starts earlier than the marketing suggests.

 Second, credential complexity.
 At 3 people, a shared spreadsheet of passwords is an annoyance.
-At 10 people, with an average of 5 or more people leaving or joining each year, it's a credential hygiene problem by definition.
+At 10 people, even a few hires or departures per year can turn shared credentials into an access-control problem.
 Every departure is a potential access issue unless the process to revoke credentials is documented and actually followed — and informal credential management doesn't survive that kind of turnover.

 Third, onboarding and offboarding frequency.
 When someone joins or leaves a 3-person team, the process is personal.
 When your team is 10 and growing, the informal handoff stops working.
 Someone forgets to remove a former employee from a shared Google Drive folder.
 A new hire spends their first week asking for access to eight different systems that no one documented.
 These aren't edge cases — they're the norm for businesses without a basic identity layer.